 “In my experience, achieving product-market fit requires at least 40% of users saying they would be “very disappointed” without your product… Those that struggle for traction are always under 40%, while most that gain strong traction exceed 40%.”
 (Source: The Startup Pyramid).

 To do this for your product, set up a survey using a tool like Google Survey, Survey Monkey, or Typeform.
 Then email your customers who’ve experienced your core product offer about their experience.

 If you need help emailing your customers, read: This Dastardly Email Outreach Program Put Us in the Top 25th Percentile of All Marketers.

-Here are four questions we ask our client’s customers to test if they have product-market fit:
+Here are five questions we ask our client’s customers to test if our client has product-market fit:

 1. How would you feel if you could no longer use our product?